RobertLuiten/project3docs/userDocs/howto/querying/CoordinatesGeodata.md

 ## Geocoordinate Info

 In order to properly add geocoordinate info, you will need to ensure the following:
-1. The coordinate fields in the Neo4j database instance are titled "Lat" and "Long".
+1. The coordinate fields in the Neo4j database instance are titled "Lat" and "Long"
-2. The coordinate fields in the Neo4j database instance are titled "Lat2" and "Long2" for connecting nodes for proper edge rendering.
+2. The coordinate fields in the Neo4j database instance are titled "Lat2" and "Long2" for connecting nodes for proper edge rendering

 ## Render Geocoordinates